Exo ftocheia

 We note [see Flam & Noy (edit.), 2000: 78-81, 109-111] that musical scores of two songs by the Polish-Jewish poet and songwriter Nachum Shternheim with the same melody but different lyrics were published in Prague by Richards Brandeis, probably during and after WWI.
 It is the song “Dos Redl” (The Wheel), with no. 25, pp. 109-111, contained in the above Abraham Rosenstein's recordings, and “Di parodye fun redl” (Parody on "The Wheel"), with no. 16, pp. 78-81.

-On December 19, 1940 Dave Tarras with Abe Ellstein's orchestra recorded in New York the orchestral piece “Freiliche Yidelach”, arranged by Harry Ellstein (Victor BS-058604-1 – V-9081 and RCA Victor BS-058604-1 – 25-5043-A).
+On December 19, 1940, Dave Tarras with Abe Ellstein's orchestra recorded in New York the instrumental song “Freiliche Yidelach”, arranged by Harry Ellstein (Victor BS-058604-1 – V-9081 and RCA Victor BS-058604-1 – 25-5043-A).

 For the lyrics, modern performances, as well as for the arrangements of the song in the ghettos of the Holocaust during World War II, see here, here and here.

-The tune is also found in the Romanian discography.
-More specifically, Parintele O. Mureșan (Octavian Zevedeiu Mureșan) recorded in New York, in April 1926, “Dumnezeu invarte roata” (God turns the wheel) for Columbia (106695 – D 8274 and 106695-2 – 31029- F).
-Also, as Joel Rubin informed us, it was recorded by Petru Laicu and his orchestra on April 22, 1921 in Camden, New Jersey, under the title "Invarteste roata tare" (Turn the Wheel loud), as a composition by G. Caros (Victor B-25222 – 73094).
+The tune is also found in Romanian discography.
+More specifically, Parintele O. Mureșan (Octavian Zevedeiu Mureșan) recorded it in New York, in April 1926, under the title “Dumnezeu invarte roata” (God turns the wheel) for Columbia (106695 – D 8274 and 106695-2 – 31029-F).
+In addition, as Joel Rubin informed us, it was recorded by Petru Laicu and his orchestra on April 22, 1921 in Camden, New Jersey, under the title "Invarteste roata tare" (Turn the Wheel loud), as a composition by G. Caros (Victor B-25222 – 73094).

 In the Greek-speaking repertoire, the tune was recorded six times, four of them as a composition by Antonis Dalgkas (Diamantidis):